 The Project itself is an independent unincorporated association managed by a Board, which includes representatives from Griffith College, Trinity College, as well as solicitors and barristers.

 Free Legal Aid Clinic

 The GCD Free Legal Advice Centre (FLAC) Project is a social and educational initiative of the Law Faculty of Griffith College Dublin in conjunction with FLAC.
 It has assisted numerous members of the Griffith College community in obtaining legal advice on a wide range of issues in the context of regularly-scheduled free legal advice clinics.
 It also engages in research regarding the effects of the law on specific groups within society.
 Additionally, the group run workshops to increase knowledge of certain areas of the law for students.

 Donore Credit Union

-The first credit union in Ireland to reach their sixtieth anniversary, Donore Credit Union are neighbours of Griffith College Dublin, and the College is happy and proud to be one of their partners.
+The first credit union in Ireland to reach their sixtieth anniversary, Donore Credit Union are neighbours of Griffith College's main Dublin campus, and the College is happy and proud to be one of their partners.
 In 2018, this partnership led to the creation of the Brendan Lynch Scholarship, named for the former Lord Mayor of Dublin and honorary director of Donore Credit Union.
 The scholarship of €3000 is intended to fund the studies of a Griffith College student who is also a member of Donore CU.